Parameterisation of non-collinear energy landscapes in itinerant magnets: Results

-The {\it nsc-field} dispersion curves correspond considerably more accurately to the {\it sc-field} case than the {\it nsc} for FeCo.
-The difference becomes especially pronounced qualitatively when only the Co (fig.~\ref{co-XGR}) or the Fe (fig.~\ref{fe-XGR}) sub-lattice is tilted even though it needs to be pointed out that the energy scale is much smaller in this case compared to the case where both magnetic sub-lattices are tilted.
-The energy differences of the spin spirals in figs.~\ref{co-XGR} and~\ref{fe-XGR} do not depend on the inter-lattice exchange parameters since the angles between atomic moments belonging to different sub-lattices are constant.
+The {\it NSC-F} dispersion curves correspond considerably more accurately to the {\it SC} case than the {\it NSC} for FeCo.
+The difference becomes especially pronounced qualitatively when only the Co (Fig.~\ref{fig:fig5c}) or the Fe (Fig.~\ref{fig:fig5b}) sub-lattice is tilted even though it needs to be pointed out that the energy scale is much smaller in this case compared to the case where both magnetic sub-lattices are tilted.
+The energy differences of the spin spirals in figs.~\ref{fig:fig5b} and~\ref{fig:fig5c} do not depend on the inter-lattice exchange parameters since the angles between atomic moments belonging to different sub-lattices are constant.
 Hence we can expect significant differences in the intra-lattice exchange parameters.
-Indeed the {\it nsc-field} intra-lattice parameters, shown in figs. \ref{jij-co} and \ref{jij-fe}, correspond much closer to the exchange parameters obtained by the transverse field method than the {\it nsc}-exchange parameters obtained by the conventional MFT calculations.
+Indeed the {\it NSC-F} intra-lattice parameters, shown in Figs.~\ref{fig:fig6b} and \ref{fig:fig6c}, correspond much closer to the exchange parameters obtained by the transverse field method than the {\it NSC}-exchange parameters obtained by the conventional MFT calculations.
 Also the nearest neighbour Fe-Co interaction is significantly stronger when obtained by the methods that goes beyond the LWA.
-Exchange parameters were also obtained using a Korringa-Kohn-Rostocker (KKR) method employing the method of Lichtenstein et al.~\cite{Liechtenstein:1987br} and found to be similar to the {\it nsc} calculations ((the purple vs the green symbols in figs.~\ref{jij-feco}, \ref{jij-co} and \ref{jij-fe}.
+It can be noted that the energy scales in Figs.~\ref{fig:fig6a}, \ref{fig:fig6b} and \ref{fig:fig6c} here are similar to the corresponding graphs in Figs.~\ref{fig:fig5a} ,~\ref{fig:fig5b} and ~\ref{fig:fig5c}.
+Exchange parameters were also obtained using a KKR method employing the approach of Lichtenstein et al.~\cite{Liechtenstein:1987br} and found to be similar to the {\it NSC} calculations (the purple vs the green symbols in figs.~\ref{fig:fig6a}, \ref{fig:fig6c} and \ref{fig:fig6b}).
 Also previous KKR calculations by MacLaren et al.~\cite{Anonymous:1999fz} match our KKR results well.
 This shows that the conventional MFT calculations fail to describe the self-consistent energy landscape of FeCo due to the LWA regardless of the specifics of the implementation.
 In this case there is no experimental value to compare to since FeCo undergoes a structural phase transition before losing the magnetic ordering.